thepythonist99/hello-world/README.md

 # hello-world
 This is my ever first project on github.
-Am called Patrick Silab and I like codind in Python Language.
+Am called Patrick Silab and I like coding in Python Language.